geoserver/geoserver/doc/en/developer/source/source.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As mentioned before it is always a good idea to work on a feature branch and not directly on a primary branch.
-A classic situation every developer who has used a version control system has run into is one that occurs when a developer has worked on a new feature locally, made a tone of changes but then needs to switch context to work on some other feature or bug fix.
+A classic situation every developer who has used a version control system has run into is when a developer has worked on a new feature locally and made a ton of changes, but then needs to switch context to work on some other feature or bug fix.
 The developer tries to do that in the midst of the other changes and ends up committing a file they never intended to.
 Feature branches are the remedy for this.